The 2018 Ruth Boshkoff Composition Prize

 - June 20: Composers’ portfolios are due.
 Please apply using the online form found at www.oake.org.

-- July 1: Winner will be notified and will consult with Ruth regarding the selection of a text for the National Youth Choir piece (approximately 150 singers who will be in grades 6 through 8 with treble voices).
+- July 1: Winner will be notified and will consult with Ruth regarding the selection of a text for the National Children’s Choir piece (approximately 150 singers who will be in grades 4 – 5 with treble voices).

 - August 15: Winner sends composition manuscript to Ruth Boshkoff for comments.

-- March 2017: Winning compositions will be premiered by the National Youth Choir at the 2017 OAKE National Conference in Philadelphia, PA with the composer being recognized at the National Conference Choirs concert.
+- March 2018: Winning composition will be premiered at the 2018 OAKE National Conference in Oklahoma City, OK March 22nd – 25th with the composer being recognized at the National Conference Choirs concert, Saturday March 24th.

 Cash prize of $1,000 will be awarded to the composer.